Conditional Binding with "let" in Magpie

 end

-A Bit on Naming
+A bit on naming

-man’s pattern matching.
-This isn’t far from the truth, but I do think Magpie’s
+Of course, programmers of the ML-family will likely recognize let as a poor man’s pattern matching.
+This isn’t far from the truth, but I do think Magpie’s “light” version is kind of nice in its own regard.